JonaKelloggDCB/LegalTopicCoding/README.md

 All code is available in this GitHub repository, and the datasets used in the project can be found here: https://drive.google.com/drive/folders/1qhlCgEDZf6_V5UZm3bGnyvRdhsjHgEl5?usp=drive_link

+The analysis relies on a newly constructed dataset that integrates three large- scale legislative corpora from the United States, the European Union, and France.
+Specifically, the dataset merges materials introduced by Kornilova and Eidelman (2019), Laurer and Borrett (2020), and Harvard Library Innova- tion Lab (2024), respectively.